SafeTel/SafeTel-Back/README.md

 </p>

-This repository holds SafeTel backend's code.
+This repository holds SafeTel backend's code, the server name is **Magi**.

 To know how to contribute follow [this link](https://github.com/SafeTel/Contribution).